 - Be conscious of how many watts you plugin at any time

-- Ensure all wires are covered with an electrical
+- Ensure all wires are covered with an electrical outlet cover

 All safety tips here are for both indoor and outdoor outlets.
 Outdoor, kitchen, and bathroom outlets should also be equipped with a ground-fault circuit interrupter (GFCI).